apiad/sublime-browser-integration/README.md

 **Key binding:** `ctrl+shift+b,l`

-Opens a new Google Chrome instance.
-All other browser commands require this one to be called first, and will complain (in your status bar) if Chrome is not open, or if the plugin has lost the connection somehow.
+Opens a quick panel to select a browser to open.
+Right now it displays *Chrome* and *Firefox*.
+Select one to launch it.
+All other browser commands require this one to be called first, and will complain (in your status bar) if the browser is not open, or if the plugin has lost the connection somehow.

 After the browser has been opened, the main menu will show more commands.
 You can directly interact with the opened browser, create new tabs, click in stuff, etc. However, only the first opened tab will be controlled by the plugin, and if closed, connection will be lost and you'll need to launch the browser again.
 A browser instance can only be controlled if opened through this command, it will not work with an already opened browser.